WiFi VPN – Ultimate Guide to Securely Use Wireless Public Network

 In simple terms, a Wi-Fi Pineapple is a device that can be used to execute complicated network attacks.
 It scans all the SSIDs (Service Set Identifiers) being broadcasted by nearby devices, and then rebroadcasts the SSID pool to trick devices into thinking it is a Wi-Fi access point they connected to in the past.
 In other words, that Starbucks WiFi network may look like it’s owned by Starbucks, but it could be that creepy guy on the street corner.

-It can be extremely difficult to protect your device against these kinds of attacks, unless you are using a VPN for Wi-Fi of course – it will protect all your communications using military-grade end-to-end encryption.
+It can be extremely difficult to protect your device against these kinds of attacks unless you are using a VPN for Wi-Fi of course – it will protect all your communications using bank-grade end-to-end encryption.

-One of the biggest risks of using public Wi-Fi networks is man-in-the-middle attacks.
-MITM is a type of eavesdropping attack and involves malicious actors secretly positioning themselves in the communication between two parties.
-Hackers are anxiously waiting for you to connect to an unsecured Wi-Fi network.
+One of the biggest risks of using public Wi-Fi networks is a man-in-the-middle attack, otherwise known as MITM.
+MITM is a type of eavesdropping attack and involves malicious actors secretly positioning themselves, often using a WiFi Pineapple, in the communication between two parties.
+Hackers are anxiously waiting for you to connect to an unsecured Wi-Fi network to execute such attacks.

 Once they are able to control the connection, the perpetrators can intercept your sensitive information and use the findings to their advantage, engaging in illicit activities such as identity theft and financial fraud.

-When you connect your device to an unsecured Wi-Fi at a restaurant or coffee shop, make sure you know the correct name.
+When you connect your device to an unsecured Wi-Fi at a restaurant or coffee shop, make sure you know the correct name of the attack.
 After all, you would want to steer clear from rogue Wi-Fi hotspots set up by hackers.

 These networks are designed to mimic legitimate hotspots provided by nearby businesses and once someone connects to them, the bad guys are able to steal sensitive information and even redirect them to an infected website.